MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 SLOs are commonly expressed as a percentage, such as 99.9, 99.95, or 99.995 for mission-critical workloads.
 However, SLOs can also be a statement.
 Combine both approaches to arrive at a numerical value that can be calculated through metrics emitted by the system and also cover other nuanced factors.

 > [!CAUTION]
-> |&nbsp;|
-> |---|
+>
-> | It's important to distinguish between Service Level Agreements (SLAs) and Service Level Objectives (SLOs).
+> It's important to distinguish between Service Level Agreements (SLAs) and Service Level Objectives (SLOs).
 Although SLAs and SLOs may refer to similar information, their intent is different.
 An SLA is a formal contract between an organization and its customers that has financial and legal implications if the organization fails to deliver on the promise.
-SLOs are used to evaluate whether SLA terms are met or violated by using metrics, such as uptime commitments. <br> <br> If SLOs are not met, organizations must react quickly to mitigate the possible outcomes of the failed SLA.
+SLOs are used to evaluate whether SLA terms are met or violated by using metrics, such as uptime commitments.
+>
+> If SLOs are not met, organizations must react quickly to mitigate the possible outcomes of the failed SLA.
 Therefore, the workload's SLO must always be higher than its declared SLA to avoid negative consequences. |

-##### Set your availability objective
+#### Set your availability objective

 Objective setting exercises are driven by financial goals where business requirements are mapped to measurable metrics.